Visual-Vincent/Astraea-MC/README.md

 # Astraea Server Administration
 A Minecraft Forge mod providing tools to aid the administration of your server.

+This mod is server-side only.
+Clients do not need to have this mod installed in order to join your server (installing this mod on a client does nothing).

 ## Requirements
 For running:
 - Minecraft Forge Server 36.1.0 or higher (MC version 1.16.5)